 - 1st Priority Activities under the CDBG-MIT award which funded the original program or project; then - 2nd Priority Activities under Federal awards from other Federal awarding agencies.
-This includes consolidated equipment for information technology systems - Subrecipients must consult their SCOR Grant Manager prior to utilizing the equipment for other purposes.
+This includes consolidated equipment for information technology systems

 When acquiring replacement equipment, Subrecipients should use the equipment to be replaced as a trade-in or sell the property and use the proceeds to offset the cost of the replacement property.